 - Materials: High-quality materials such as porcelain or premium acrylic may increase the cost of dentures.

 - Dentist’s Expertise: Experienced prosthodontists or denturists may charge higher fees for their services.
+The choice of insurance company can also influence the cost of dentures, as different companies offer varying levels of coverage.

 - Additional Treatments: Preparatory treatments like extractions or gum disease therapy can add to the overall cost.